microstub/microstub.github.io/about.md

 # Lunar RF Labs

-`Lunar RF Labs` is a small company I started that specialises in the design of VHF long range radio-frequency modules for use in embedded systems.
-It is my attempt at commercialising some of my work in the RF domain.
+`Lunar RF Labs` is a small research company that specialises in the design of VHF long range radio-frequency modules for use in embedded systems.

 > We are Lunar RF Labs©, a radio-frequency research laboratory. <br>
 [lunar.sh](https://lunar.sh)